Raymi306/python-tutorial-codeblocks/app/templates/11_first_projects.md

 For this reason, we create a virtual environment for each python project.
 A virtual environment stores our downloaded packages and keeps them isolated.
 When we want to run our project, we must make sure the virtual environment is activated.
-Below are commands to create a virtual environment called 'venv', to activate the environment, and to download packages listed in a file.
+Below are Linux commands to create a virtual environment called 'venv', to activate the environment, and to download packages listed in a file.

 ```sh
 python3 -m venv venv